openly-retro/stellaris-machine-robot-expansion/readme.md

 - It wiLL DaNcE On yOuR SaNiTy
 - You may lose yourself to possession of a psionic avatar if you stare too long or try to apply your ideas of "rules" and "well this could be standardized pretty easily"

+## Translations

+Welcome translators!!
+I am very happy to have you here.

+If you would like to submit a translation, please go ahead and create a pull request from a fork of this repo.

+The translation files should go in:

+`localisation/<language>/replace`

+So if you are translating Korean files, the changes should go in `localisation/korean/replace/` because I have a language copy tool which copies all changes from English to all other languge folders.

+If you place the files in `localisation/<language>` and not in `localisation/<language>/replace` then the files will be overwritten.

+If they are in the `replace` folder then your correctly translated files will always take precedence over the English version.
+If your translation files are missing any keys then the missing keys will show up in English.

+This way, players will never see only the localisation key with no content if there are translations missing.

 ### Patches

 I do updates using the concept of patches.
 A patch consists of: